SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

 #### Chapter 2 Initial Tests

-Now that we have applied Single Responsibility and broken apart the prototype into its constinuent parts, lets take advantage of the design and create some Tests
+Now that we have applied Single Responsibility and broken apart the prototype into its constituent parts, lets take advantage of the design and create some Tests

 In this section we'll create what we'ver termed a *Cross Component Test*.
 This is a Test built using a Unit Test Framework but rather than testing a single class or unit, it tests multiple classes working together.
 Writing a Unit Test for `WordCountingEngine` that just verifies that it takes the output from `WebTextSource` and passes it to `WordCountingAlgorithm` would not be very valuable.
 Instead if we create a Cross Component Test that uses all of these classes together, but with a mocked `IWebClient` to simulate a web response, we get a test that actually verifies behavior and is valuable.